Palermo, the capital of Sicily, is rich in history, culture, and delicious cuisine.

 It combines Latin, Byzantine, and Islamic elements in one harmonious whole.
 And this was at the same time when Muslims and Christians were slaughtering each other elsewhere in Europe.

-Only here, in Sicily, did all three great civilizations work together in harmony.
+Only here, in Sicily, did all three great civilizations work harmoniously.
 Like Norwich says: "Norman Sicily remains a lesson to us all."

-Construction of Palatine Chapel began in 1130.
-It was in honor of the coronation of the first king of Sicily, Roger II, and took thirteen years.
+Construction of the Palatine Chapel began in 1130 and took thirteen years to complete.
+It was dedicated to the coronation of the first king of Sicily, Roger II.

 Its main attraction is its mosaics.
-Some say they even surpass the churches of Constantinople in splendor.
+Some say the mosaics even surpass the churches of Constantinople in splendor.

-The mosaics were of Roman origin, but here they are made in the tradition of Byzantine art.
+The mosaics were of Roman origin, but they were made in the tradition of Byzantine art.

 The abstract designs on the lower walls of the chapel are instead of Islamic origin.

-Location of the place is close to the city centre, inside the Norman Palace.
-It takes fifteen minutes to walk here from Quattro Canti.
+The place is located near the city center, inside the Norman Palace.
+It takes fifteen minutes to walk there from Quattro Canti.

 The place is popular among tourists, so you can expect some traffic.